-Services include mediation, arbitration, mediation/arbitration (med-arb), neutral case evaluation, fact-finding, ombuds-processes, mini-trials and private final appeals in civil disputes.
-Kathryn offers related dispute systems design, policy development, training & education for quasi-adjudicative tribunals and conflict management services.
+Kathryn’s services include the following conflict resolution services: mediation, arbitration, mediation/arbitration (med-arb), neutral case evaluation, workplace investigation, private mini-trials and final appeals in civil disputes.
+Kathryn offers dispute systems design, policy development, training and education for quasi-adjudicative tribunals.